wazuh/wazuh-documentation/source/ossec_elk_architecture.rst

 See below a brief description of the components and tools involved in the integration of our :ref:`OSSEC Wazuh fork <wazuh_installation>` with ELK Stack, for long term data storage, alerts indexing, management and visualization.

-+ `OSSEC HIDS forked by Wazuh <http://github.com/wazuh/ossec-wazuh/>`_: Performs log analysis, file integrity checking, policy monitoring, rootkits/malware detection and real-time alerting.
-The alerts are written in an extended JSON format, and stored locally on the box running the OSSEC manager.
++ `Wazuh HIDS <http://github.com/wazuh/ossec-wazuh/>`_: Performs log analysis, file integrity checking, policy monitoring, rootkits/malware detection and real-time alerting.
+The alerts are written in an extended JSON format, and stored locally on the box running as the OSSEC manager.

 - `Logstash <https://www.elastic.co/products/logstash/>`_: Is a data pipeline used for processing logs and other event data from a variety of systems.
 Logstash will read and process OSSEC JSON files, adding IP Geolocation information and modeling data before sending it to the Elasticsearch Cluster.